MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/action-messages.md

 - Final good *FG* of type *production* has a BOM that includes the raw material *RM*.
 - Today's date is January 21.
-- There is an existing, released production order for *FG* for January 25.
+- There is an existing, released production order for *FG* scheduled for January 25.
 - To support the existing production order, master planning has created a planned purchase order for the required *RM*, also with a requirement date of January 25.
 - A new sales order for *FG* is created today, with a requirement date of today (January 21).
 - January 21 is closed for delivery on the *RM* calendar, but January 22 is open.